poloclub/wordflow/README.md

 ## What is Wordflow?

 Wordflow is a social and customizable AI writing assistant tool!
-With Wordflow, you can easily write and run AI prompts with different large language models (e.g., GPT 4 and Gemini Pro).
+With Wordflow, you can easily write and run AI prompts with different large language models, including both external models (e.g., GPT 4 and Gemini Pro) and local models (e.g., Llama 2 and Phi 2).
 You can also discover and share your favorite prompts with the community.

 <table>
   <tr>